 - federal income tax (based on the tax rate for a single person claiming one exemption);

 - health insurance premiums and other medical expenses for the child(ren) if the court ordered the paying parent to pay these expenses.

 Let an Iron-Fisted Child Support Lawyer Help

 Our firm will carefully review all the proposed child support orders for compliance with Texas guidelines and ensure that all relevant income is included in the calculation, including income derived from self-employment, seasonal employment, and commissions.
-We know how to locate all sources of income and make certain that you are only responsible for your fair share of the financial support of your children.
-We can also assist you with requests to deviate from the state-established formula should your circumstances or your children’s needs require a different agreement.

 Whether you have just filed for divorce or need assistance in finalizing or modifying a final child support decree, we will work with you to resolve your negotiation or dispute.
 The Law Office of Mark B. Jones represents clients throughout Brazoria County and South Texas, including Angleton, West Columbia, Wild Peach Village, Lake Jackson, Clute, Richwood, Danbury, and Bailey’s Prairie, TX.
 We are dedicated to zealously and compassionately championing your child support case.
 Attorney Mark B. Jones is a BV-rated attorney certified by the Martindale-Hubbell ratings, so you can trust that our firm has the legal ability and ethical standards in our legal practice.